Morning Sickness at Night – Causes and Tips to Manage it

 Tips to Overcome Pregnancy Nausea at Night

-It may be strange to experience morning sickness at night, but it is a common thing to happen while pregnant.
-But you can overcome pregnancy nausea at night.
-Here is a list of tips to help you overcome the problem of morning sickness at night.
+It may be strange to experience morning sickness at night, but it is common during pregnancy.
+It is possible to overcome pregnancy nausea at night.
+Here is a list of tips to help you overcome the symptoms of morning sickness at night.

 Acid reflux is a big cause of night sickness.
 Therefore, to avoid it, prop up your head with two pillows to keep it little elevated and sleep on your left side with your right knee bent.
 You can also keep a pillow between your knees for more comfort.

-Eat frequently but eat less.
-Make sure that your meals are small and frequent, as this is the best way to keep yourself from being hungry and or too full at the same time.
-It is advisable to eat at an interval of two to three hours.
+Eat frequently, but eat less.
+Make sure that your meals are small and frequent, as this is the best way to keep yourself from being hungry or too full.
+It is advisable to eat something every two or three hours.
 However, follow a healthy diet.
-Your diet should consist of foods rich in protein, carbohydrate, and other essential nutrients required for a healthy pregnancy.
-Always keep some biscuits or dry fruits near your bed so that even during the night, you have something to munch on.
-Also, taking fennel seeds after a meal or when you feel queasy can help, as it helps in digestion.
+Your diet should consist of foods rich in protein, carbohydrates, and other essential nutrients required for a healthy pregnancy.
+Always keep some biscuits or dry fruits near your bed, so that even during the night, you have something to munch on.
+Eating fennel seeds after a meal or when you feel queasy can help, as it helps in digestion.

 Pregnant women should stay away from food items containing lots of fat and sugar since it is hard to digest and therefore can cause acidity and indigestion.

-Increasing your fluid intake can help cure indigestion, which usually is one of the main causes of nausea and sickness during pregnancy.
-Keeping a bottle of water or some lemonade near your bed and sipping it from time to time will keep your body hydrated and as a result, will keep nausea at bay.
-Sipping apple juice through the night will also help in keeping your blood sugar level stable.
+Increasing your fluid intake can help cure indigestion, which is usually one of the main causes of nausea and sickness during pregnancy.
+Keeping a bottle of water or some lemonade near your bed and sipping it from time to time will keep your body hydrated and, as a result, keep nausea at bay.
+Sipping apple juice through the night will also help in keeping your blood sugar levels stable.